ebenezer-isaac/cerberus-rpi/README.md

 >- ENC28J60
 >- DS1307 (in the future)

-This repository is under construction, hopefully will be completed by this month end (Sep 2019)
+This repository is under construction, hopefully will be completed by this month's end (Sep 2019)